-- 1. Medals will be awarded for the top 10 finishers in each category for the individual races.
+- 1. Awards will be given to the top 10 finishers in each category for the individual races.
 The top three teams will be awarded medals in the team category. - 2.
-The host club purchases the medals from Nordiq Alberta.
+The host club purchases the medals from Nordig Alberta.

 J. Team/Club Aggregate Banner